 New Client Intake Form (basic information form)

+The New Client Intake Form documents all of the names and contact information for the people associated with a file, and it gathers some general background information.
 If you review and complete, or partially complete, this form prior to your initial session it will save on valuable session time.
 Plus, some of the details requested may have to be obtained from documents that you won't be bringing to your first session.
-(Scroll down for link to download.)
+Link to online Intake Form.
+At the beginning of your first meeting, the person that you meet with will review it.
+If you have not completed a form yet, the person will go through one with you and record the information.

 To download the form in Microsoft Word format, click on this link: Intake Form.